matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

 Details of how `m.markup` works may be found in [MSC1767] and are not repeated here.

+In order to prevent formatting abuse in room topics, clients are encouraged to treat the first two lines as the shorthand topic and the remainder as additional information.
+Specifically, this means that things like headings and enumerations should be ignored (or formatted as regular text) unless they occur after the second line.

 While the content of `m.topic` is currently identical to `m.message`, a dedicated event type allows the two to diverge in the future.